clstacy/clstacy.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Statistics and Analytics, University of Arkansas, December 2024 (expected)
+* Masters of Science in Statistics and Analytics, University of Arkansas, December 2024 (expected)
 * Ph.D. in Cell and Molecular Biology, University of Arkansas, May 2025 (expected)
-* B.S. in Anthropology, University of Arkansas, May 2017
+* Bachelors of Science in Anthropology, University of Arkansas, May 2017

 Work experience
 ======